NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Assumptions and limitations
 ===========================

-In general, DLE works well if there are regions in the feature space where the model performs better or worse and there are enough observations from these regions in the reference dataset so that the :term:`nanny model` can learn this pattern.
+In general, :class:`~nannyml.performance_estimation.direct_loss_estimation.dle.DLE` works well if there are regions in the feature space where the model performs better or worse and there are enough observations from these regions in the reference dataset so that the :term:`nanny model` can learn this pattern.
-Just like CBPE, it will handle covariate shifts well.
+Just like :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`, it will handle covariate shifts well.
 The detailed assumptions are:

 **There is no concept drift**.